 "Revealing to you the pre-eternal counsel, Gabriel came and stood

-you, maid, and in greeting said, 'Rejoice, earth that has not been
+before you, maid, and in greeting said, 'Rejoice, earth that has

 "'You appeared to me in the form of a man,' said the undefiled maid to the chief of the heavenly hosts.
 'How then do you speak to me of things that pass human power?
 For you have said that God shall be with me and shall take up his dwelling in my womb.
 How shall I become the spacious habitation and the holy place of him that rides upon the cherubim?
 (Psalm 18:10) Do not amuse me with deceit; for I have not known pleasure, I have not entered into wedlock.
 How then shall I bear a child?'

 "Then the bodiless angel replied, 'When God so wills, the order of nature is overcome, and what is beyond humankind comes to pass.
 Believe that my sayings are true, all-holy and immaculate lady.'
 And she cried aloud, 'Let it be to me according to your word, and I shall bear him that is without flesh, who shall borrow flesh from me, that through this mingling he may lead humankind up to his ancient glory, for he alone has power so to do!'"(excerpt from STICHERA OF THE ANNUNCIATION)

 1973, and Ignatius Edition of the Revised Standard